 The deal also included a land swap between the authority and the City of York.
 In exchange for the 41/2-acre park, the city received nearly the same amount of land for a new park from the authority-owned Codorus Homes development across West College Avenue.

-Officials have said 28 homes along
+Officials have said 28 homes along that tract will be razed, and residents relocated.

 Craig Zumbrun, authority deputy executive director, said the authority has until mid-2014 to complete that move.
 Six of the 28 homes have been cleared so far, he said.
 Residents have been sent notices, and are given the option to find other Section 8 housing, or receive a voucher toward rent at any private site.